sotalya/tucuxi-core/software_documentation/source/covariates.rst

 The age of the patient corresponds to a special covariate, because of two factors:

 1. As for the sex, it can be retrieved from administrative data, that is the birthdate.
-2. In the drug models it can be used in years, months or days.
+2. In the drug models it can be used in years, months, weeks or days.

-In a drug model, when an age is required, it shall be using the special type to specify if it is ageInYears, ageInMonths or ageInDays.
+In a drug model, when an age is required, it shall be using the special type to specify if it is ageInYears, ageInMonths, ageInWeeks or ageInDays.
 A default value has to be indicated as well.

 In the patient data that will be scanned to get the covariates used for calculation,